colemar/fdef/README.md

 - If an *alias*, a *keyword*, a *builtin*, or an executable *file* named `function_name` **already exists**: shows an error message and stops
 - If the function **doesn't exist**: creates a basic template and opens the editor
 - If the function **already exists**: loads it into the editor for modification
-- After saving, loads the (possibly renamed) function into the current shell (only for the current session)
+- After saving from editor, loads the (possibly renamed) function into the current shell (only for the current session)
-- Automatically detects if changes were made (via MD5 hash)
+- Automatically detects if changes were made (via MD5 hash).
+Checks if the function name is valid and not already used.
 - Tab completion suggests existing function names when typing `fed <TAB>`

 ### `sal` - Save ALiases